VirusTotal/yara/docs/commandline.rst

   Scan files listed in FILE, one per line.

+.. option:: --strict-escape

+  Print warnings if a string contains an invalid escape sequence.

+  .. versionadded:: 4.5.0

 .. option:: -z <size> --skip-larger=<size>

   Skip files larger than the given <size> in bytes when scanning a directory.